Changi Airport Singapore

 Sending out a clear message

 As one of the most popular airports in the world, Changi Airport in Singapore regularly tops passenger surveys.
-Bosch has helped the airport maintain its excellent reputation; this is where its team in Singapore implemented its biggest public.
+Bosch has helped the airport maintain its excellent reputation; this is where its team in Singapore implemented its biggest public address system to date.

 Changi Airport is one of the most important transportation hubs for air passengers in Asia.
 About 7,200 flights depart from and land there every week, while roughly 62 million people pass through its gates every year.
 Coordinating all this is no mean feat, particularly when you consider that Changi Airport Group puts great emphasis on creating an atmosphere in which passengers feel comfortable and safe.
 But if passenger surveys are anything to go by, it has clearly outdone itself: Changi Airport was voted the world’s best airport for the sixth time in a row in 2018.

 Changi Airport Group has been investing in its infrastructure to maintain its excellent reputation.
 When several modernization projects were on the horizon, the team at Robert Bosch Southeast Asia participated in updating the safety technology in the three airport terminals.
 Eventually the Changi Airport Group decided a few years ago to construct a fourth terminal.
 After a tender process, the contract was awarded to Takenaka, a construction, engineering and architecture firm, which proposed Bosch’s safety expertise to join the project.

 “It was the biggest project that we had carried out with the public address and voice alarm system up to that point.”